 These same companies don’t even sell mushrooms.
 They sell sterile, lab grown myceliated grain.
 Mycelium is not a mushroom and does not produce the complex compounds found in mushrooms.
 And yet most of these companies talk about the mushrooms they grow and have “mushroom” all over their product labels and informational materials.
 Look very carefully at the product label and be sure “Supplement Facts” says mushroom and not mycelium.

-Medicinal Mushrooms contain active beta-D-glucans.
-These are the most important compounds in medicinal mushrooms.
+Beneficial mushrooms contain active beta-D-glucans.
+These are the most important compounds in mushrooms.
 The majority of the scientific research is based on beta-glucans.
 Mushrooms also contain no starch.
 Starch is an alpha-glucan found in grains.
-It has no medicinal value.
+It has no health enhancing value.
 Don’t be fooled by polysaccharide analyses.
 These will also include starch.

-High quality medicinal mushroom products will have high levels of beta-glucans and low levels of starch.
+High quality mushroom products will have high levels of beta-glucans and low levels of starch.

 Laboratory testing confirms that mycelium produced on grain is low in beta-glucans and high in starch.
-This is the complete opposite of a genuine medicinal mushroom.
+This is the complete opposite of a genuine beneficial mushroom.

 Do not be mislead by mycelium producers.
 Ask for an analysis or do your own.
 Be sure to test for starch.
 We are happy to produce testing results for beta-glucans and starch in our products.